 Parcel Tax Renewal 2026

-Renewing Expiring Local School Funding
+Measure B: Renewing Expiring Local School Funding

 Palo Alto Unified School District provides a world class education for local students and local schools consistently rank among the best in the State and the nation.
-Exceptional teachers,
+Exceptional teachers, innovative programs, dedicated parents and strong community support all contribute to high levels of student achievement.

 Since 2001, Palo Alto schools have benefited from a voter-approved parcel tax that now

-provides nearly $17 million per year in locally controlled funding that cannot be taken by the
+provides nearly $17 million per year in locally controlled funding that cannot be taken by the State.

 However, this funding is set to expire in 2027 unless renewed.